Excel like filter in Angular Grid component

 import { AppComponent } from './app.component';

-The specified filter choice count value determines the display of unique items as a checkbox list in the Excel/checkbox type filter dialog.
-This can result in a delay in rendering these checkbox items when opening the filter dialog.
-Therefore, it is advisable to set a restricted filter choice count value.
+The specified filter choice count value determines the display of unique items as checkbox list in the Excel/checkbox type filter dialog.
+Higher values may result in rendering delays when opening the filter dialog.
+Therefore, setting a reasonable filter choice count value is recommended for optimal performance.

 Show customized text in checkbox list data

-The Syncfusion Angular Grid component provides you with the flexibility to customize the text displayed in the Excel/Checkbox filtering options.
-This allows you to modify the default text and provide more meaningful and contextual labels for the filtering.
+The Syncfusion Angular Grid provides comprehensive customization capabilities for text displayed in Excel/Checkbox filtering options.
+This functionality allows modification of default text to provide more meaningful and contextual labels that better represent the data being filtered.

 import { Component, OnInit, ViewChild } from '@angular/core';